All Collections

 Updated over a week ago

-A patient's chart may be restricted because they asked that their medical records be kept confidential from some of your clinic members, or due to role-based access control being configured to allow users to access only patients in a certain location.
-In either case, users who have the the Patient Chart/Encounter Accessibility Controls permission can still view private charts, but they must "break the glass" and state the reason for the override.
+A patient's chart may be restricted because they asked that their medical records be kept confidential from some of your clinic members, and/or due to role-based access control being configured to allow users to access only patients in a certain location.
+Users who have the appropriate permission can still view the chart, but they must override the restriction and provide a reason.
 If the restriction is due to role-based access control, you can also request consent for a group and specify the length of time the override should be in effect.

 A user may need access to a restricted patient's chart in case of emergency, or when one provider is covering for another at a different location when role-based access control is configured.